file-format/Docs/en/word-processing/man.md

 ## What is a MAN file?

-A file with .man extension (stands for man page) is a Unix programming user's manual in software documentation.
+A file with .man extension  stands for man page which is a Unix programming user's manual in software documentation form.
 It is used by the `Man` utility, included in Unix, that is used to view the documentation.
 The software documentation contains information in sections and pages that can be retrieved using the Man utility from command terminal by issuing commands.
 Being available in the computer as soft copy of documentation, it doesn't require any printed copy or internet connection to access it.

 ## Unix Manual Man File Format - More Information